 At once, as if bitten by a rattler, Mr. Lentz rose to the idea of creating pieces with his own hands, physical pieces that would live on and serve a purpose in the lives of friends, family and those that chose to support his fine craft.
 Day and night were spent in the arts of learning how to build fine leather goods built to last a lifetime.
 Days and nights he toiled over the workshop bench.
 Mistakes were made and mistakes were rethought … into solutions.
 After several years of trial and error Mr. Lentz built up a very small product line of minimal and durable leather wallets, bags, belts and more.

 He built them how he’d want them to be built.
 Created for the user to use and abuse for a long long…long time without disappointment.
 Mr. Lentz chose the finest materials – solid brass hardware, full-grain vegetable tanned leather from the oldest and best U.S. Tannery, hand-made leather conditioners with all-natural materials.
 He built his own products from the ground up, designing, cutting, dyeing, oiling, waxing, assembling, branding, stamping, riveting, and buffing until each one was just the way it ought to be.
 In fact – this is still the case today as each piece is made to order for that specific person.
 You see, a craft built on passion is a craft sure to succeed.

-Mr. Lentz has since moved to the dusty and arid lands of the Desert Southwest and on to the Northern Frontier where he continues to build his fine and rugged leather goods piece by piece.
+Mr. Lentz has since moved throughout the dusty and arid lands of the Desert Southwest and on to the Northern Frontier where he continues to build his fine and rugged leather goods piece by piece.